Skip to main content

 • cyantraniliprole (Verimark): 6.75 to 13.5 oz/A at planting, 6.75 to 10 oz/A chemigation; PHI 1d, REI 4h, Bee: H, Group 28.
 For soil applications at planting, drip chemigation, or soil injection.
 Allow 1-3 days for material to be translocated into aerial portions of the plant.
 When populations are high, use a foliar control during this period.

-• dinotefuran (Venom): 1 to 4 oz/A foliar or 5 to 7.5 oz/A soil for heading brassicas, 2 to 3 oz/acre leafy; PHI 1d foliar, PHI 21d soil, REI 12h, Bee: H, Group 4A.
-Soil application may be as a band during bedding, in-furrow at seeding, transplant or post-seeding drench, sidedress or through drip.
+• dinotefuran (Venom): 1 to 4 oz/A foliar or 5 to 7.5 oz/A soil for heading brassicas, 2 to 3 oz/acre for leafy brassicas; PHI 1d foliar, PHI 21d soil, REI 12h, Bee: H, Group 4A.
+Soil application may be as a band during bedding, in-furrow at seeding, as a transplant or post-seeding drench, as a sidedress, or through drip.

 • flupyradifurone (Sivanto): 10.5 to 14 oz/A foliar, 21 to 28 oz/A soil; PHI 1d foliar, 45d soil, REI 4h, Bee: L, Group 4D.